Warcraft-3-Risk/wc3-risk-website/risk-website/.github/PULL_REQUEST_TEMPLATE.md

 ### 📸 Screenshots (if applicable)

-Please attach screenshots to help explain the changes made.
+## Please attach screenshots to help explain the changes made.

----

 ### 📄 Description

 Provide a short description of the changes you made and why.

+---

+### ✅ Checklist

+- [ ] My code follows the code style of this project.
+- [ ] I have made corresponding changes to the documentation.
+- [ ] It works on local server.

 ---